vidyar/opsicle/README.markdown

 opsicle setup staging
 ````

-Setup and Application to use opsicle
+Setup an Application to use opsicle
 -------
 ```yaml
 # your_app_root/.opsicle